Forest a-frames in United States

 Lillaskog A-Frames Near Yosemite

 Welcome to our A-Frame Nolla Cabins at the doorstep to Yosemite!
 Lillaskog, meaning "Little Forest" in Swedish, is a large property tucked away overlooking Stanislaus National Forest.
+Our property includes a lodge where we host families and groups of friends.
+Separate from the lodge, in a different part of our property, we are excited to now offer these A-Frame cabins!
 Our property is conveniently located off Highway 120 and 15 minutes outside of the entrance to Yosemite National Park.
 While amenities such as the town of Groveland, restaurants, and gas stations are nearby (15 minutes away), you will truly feel like you are off the beaten path at this campsite.
 Featuring our A-Frame cabins in partnership with Nolla from Finland, sleep on a comfy mattress on a bed looking out through a floor-to-ceiling window where you may see deer grazing nearby, cedar and pine trees, and big sky with stars at night.
 Each cabin has a picnic table outside, a Yeti cooler of water, as well as clean composting toilets.
+The cabin has a solar battery, enough to charge your devices and plug in a fan or light.
 Hot showers are available across the road at our sister property!
 Please be sure to check the Yosemite website for details on Park Reservations ahead of time if you plan to go Yosemite!

 Pets